mukund799/Langchain-Learning/readme.md

 2. `similarity_score_threshold` - if we want to do search_type as `similarity_score_threshold` then it is mandatory to mention the `score_threshold` value explicitly.

+    a threshold value is set for the similarity score between the query and the documents.
+Documents with a similarity score above the threshold are considered relevant and are returned as results.
+This approach focuses on retrieving documents that are highly similar to the query, without considering the diversity of the results.
+    Key characteristics:

+    • Threshold-based: Documents are selected based on a predefined similarity score threshold.
+    • Similarity-focused: The primary goal is to retrieve documents that are highly similar to the query.
+    • No diversity consideration: The technique does not explicitly consider the diversity of the results.

 ````python
 retriever = db.as_retriever(
     search_type= "similarity_score_threshold",